leske42/Foundations/UB/README.md

 **Type casting**

 - Casting a floating point number to an integer type, **in case the result would be bigger** (outside of the range of) **than what the integer can represent**.
-    - this is also something that *is* defined on architecture level (at least on Vienna campus computers): the [instruction](https://c9x.me/x86/html/file_module_x86_id_61.html) responsible for the cast, `cvttss2si` gives you `INT_MIN` if a converted result cannot be represented in the destination format.
+    - this is also something that *is* defined on architecture level (at least on Vienna campus computers): e.g. for a 32-bit int, the [instruction](https://c9x.me/x86/html/file_module_x86_id_61.html) responsible for the cast, `cvttss2si` gives you `INT_MIN` if a converted result cannot be represented in the destination format.
 But because of Standard's wording, you cannot expect compiler to emit this instruction.
 - The same rule (you get UB if the result doesn't fit in destination format) is also true for casting a `double` to a `float`, or a pointer to a smaller integer type
 - Casting a `void` expression to something other than `void`
+- Casting a pointer to other than an integer or pointer type
-- Conversion between **pointers** to **incompatible** object types (this basically means pointers to *different* tpyes, like a `float *` and an `int *`), in case you access the underlying value as the new type
+- Conversion between **pointers** to **incompatible** object types (this basically means pointers to *different* types, like a `float *` and an `int *`), in case you access the underlying value as the new type
 - Conversion between two pointer types if it produces a result that is **incorrectly aligned**
 - The value of an argument to a character handling function is neither equal to the value of `EOF` (this is -1 usually) nor representable as an `unsigned char`